aviranGit/JobMatcher/README.md

 Installing The App-

 1. Clone the repository.
+2. Install mysqlclient using - "pip install mysqlclient"
-2. In matcher/setting.py - set your DB detail (NAME, USER, PASSWORD)
+3. In matcher/setting.py - set your DB detail (NAME, USER, PASSWORD) and save the file.
-3. run:
+4. run the following scripts:
   3.1 "python manage.py makemigrations"
   3.2 "python manage.py migrate"
   3.3 "python manage.py runserver"
-4.The server will be running on http://127.0.0.1:8000/ (localhost port 8000)
+5.The server will be running on http://127.0.0.1:8000/ (localhost port 8000)

 *I asked about the DB data and I didn't get answer yet, so I assume that you will be able to insert your data to check the app.